nhsx/open-cyber-interim/index.md

 ## Notes on Methodology

-<b>Composite Metrics for ICS</b>
+<b>Composite Metrics for ICB</b>

-The DSPT status for Clinical Commissioning Groups (CCGs) and Trusts are coded (scored) as follows to create the proxy for Integrated Care System (ICS) summary metrics:
+The DSPT status for Integrated Care Boards (ICB) and Trusts are coded (scored) as follows:

 <li>Status Exceeded = 3</li>
 <li>Status Met = 1</li>
 <li>Approaching Standards = -1</li>
 <li>Not Published/Not Met = -3</li>
 <br>
-CCG scores within an ICS are then weighted based on the resident population.

-Trust scores within an ICS are weighted as a simple average.
+Trust scores within an ICB are weighted as a simple average.
+50% of the Trusts average score and 50% of the ICB score is used to calculate the total score for each ICB.

-Finally, for each ICS, the CCG and Trust scores are weighted equally to arrive at the ICS composite score.

 The final scaling for each of the summary metrics displayed will have an upper bound of 3 and a lower bound of -3.